 When I think about what’s at stake on Election Day, I recall moments when I was at my most vulnerable.
 Though I was told I would never be able to have children because of sickle cell disease, I was blessed to give birth to my daughter, Chase.
 From first the moment I saw my precious baby girl, I knew that I had to come up with a plan to witness as much of her life as I could, despite my struggle with a chronic disease.

 After giving birth to Chase, I experienced challenging post-birth complications that could have ended my life.
-On the first night of her birth, I was instructed to breastfeed my daughter, which led to my heart almost stopping as a result of my sickle cell condition.
-My body shut down and I fell into a coma.
+On the first night of her life, I was instructed to breastfeed my daughter, which led to my heart almost stopping as a result of my sickle cell condition.
+My body shut down, and I fell into a coma.
 I was unconscious for three days and remained in intensive care until I was strong enough to regain mobility.

 Surviving my health scares has not been easy.
 For years, I struggled with access to quality, affordable health care because I was either uninsured or underinsured.
-Either I did not have health insurance or the insurance that I had did not cover my pre-existing condition, which made obtaining treatment even harder.
+Either I did not have health insurance or the insurance I had did not cover my pre-existing condition, which made obtaining treatment even harder.
 I went through countless insurance plans that did not cover sickle cell disease.
 I was even dropped from insurance plans once they discovered I had a pre-existing condition.
 My health care bills continued to skyrocket, which caused stress while I was trying to recover.
 And it was a constant burden on my family.

 Access to health care should not be exclusive to the few but accessible to us all.
 Working families across the country are struggling with access to quality, affordable health care, made even more tenuous with the constant threats to pre-existing conditions coverage for chronic illnesses like mine that might not be covered if Congress had succeeded in repealing the Affordable Care Act.
 Come Tuesday, health care voters must vote to protect access to critical treatment that can help save lives.